-Level 1: Student is unable to identify any of the subjects or verbs in the provided sentences.

-Level 2: Student is able to identify one or two subjects or verbs in the provided sentences.

-Level 3: Student is able to identify several subjects and verbs in the provided sentences.

-Level 4: Student is able to identify all the subjects and verbs in the provided sentences.
+- Level 1: Student is unable to identify any of the adverbs in the provided sentences. - Level 2: Student is able to identify one or two adverbs in the provided sentences. - Level 3: Student is able to identify several adverbs in the provided sentences. - Level 4: Student is able to identify all the adverbs in the provided sentences.